 Find out what my friends in The Garden Charmers mean when they talk about spring fever.
 Each of us has written a post about what it means to us.

-10 Ways To Catch Spring Fever With The Garden Charmers
+7 Ways To Catch Spring Fever With The Garden Charmers

 - 1. Barb Spring Fever | Our Fairfield Home & Garden

-- 4. Jacki Finally; spring!
+- 2. Jacki Finally; spring!
 There’s nothing like a garden after that first spring rain… | Drought Smart Plants

-- 5. Judy Spring Fever | Magic Touch & Her Gardens
+- 3. Judy Spring Fever | Magic Touch & Her Gardens

-- 7. Stephanie Seed Starting In Mini Greenhouses | Garden Therapy
+- 4. Stephanie Seed Starting In Mini Greenhouses | Garden Therapy

-- 8. and me – Carol Spring Fever In My Garden Starts in Winter | The Gardening Cook
+- 5. and me – Carol Spring Fever In My Garden Starts in Winter | The Gardening Cook